MCP Integration

 Tool discovery

 Do not rely on a hardcoded tool count or a static catalog.
-The visible tools depend on:
+The visible tools depend on runtime registry state, environment configuration, principal context, key type, and key scope.

 POST /mcp/<publicId>